bevyengine/bevy-website/content/news/2023-03-04-bevy-0.10/index.md

 <div class="release-feature-authors">authors: @danchia, Rob Swain (@superdump), james7132, @kurtkuehnert, @robfm</div>

-Bevy's renderer has had quite a few low hanging fruit for optimization.
+Bevy's renderer was ripe for optimization.
+So we optimized it!

 The biggest bottleneck when rendering anything in Bevy is the final render stage, where we collect all of the data in the render world to issue draw calls to the GPU.
 The core loops here are extremely hot and any extra overhead is noticeable.
 In **Bevy 0.10**, we've thrown the kitchen sink at this problem and have attacked it from every angle.
 Overall, these following optimizations should make the render stage **2-3 times faster** than it was in 0.9: